 Meet All Their Needs

-Especially if you live in a small apartment, you can save space by squeezing multiple features into one cat tree to meet all the needs of your cats.
-Pick a cat tree with dangling toys or ropes for your cat to play with or with built-in food or water dishes.
-If you’d rather go with something totally unique, this incredible heirloom quality bookshelf and cat tree combo is available on Etsy that has something for your cat and you.
+Especially if you live in a small apartment, you can save space (or money) by picking a cat tree that allows cats to do things in addition to climbing.
+Pick a cat tree with dangling toys or ropes for your cat to play with or use the cat tree to feed your cat.

 If you can’t find a cat tree that has everything you’re looking for, why not make your own?
 Well, make your own kind of.
 Modular cat trees allow you to mix and match parts to create a completely unique cat tree suited to your cats.
 No special tools or skills are required!